 The last major volcanic eruption at Bermuda, of which we have good evidence, occurred approximately 30 million years ago (RE1,MA4).
 Since then, erosion by ocean waves has lowered the volcanic portion of the seamount to a flat-topped edifice (Figure 1c, Chapter 1) at an average depth of 45m (150ft) below present day sea level.

-Today, the submerged volcanic seamount is buried beneath active reefs and carbonate sediments, composed primarily of the skeletal remains of corals, molluscs, algae and forams which dwell in the shallow waters of the platform and ledges.
+Today, the submerged volcanic seamount is buried beneath active reefs and carbonate sediments, composed primarily of the broken skeletal remains of corals, molluscs, algae and forams which dwell in the shallow waters of the platform and ledges.

 The Seamount Cluster